CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 **Integrating Learning Analytics and Learning Design: Exploration of AR-Enhanced Science Courses with AI Integration**

 A project that aims to design AR (Augmented Reality) application for elementary school students to learn about the digestive and circulatory systems.
-With instant diagnostic and predictive capabilities, the AR systems includes teacher dashboard to track student behavior.
-Additionally, it utilizes AI and log data for further analysis of student behavior .
+With instant diagnostic and predictive capabilities, the AR systems include teacher dashboard to track student behavior.
+Additionally, it utilizes AI and log data for further analysis of student behavior.

 *student researcher*
 </div>